AlertaDengue/InfoDenguePredict/README.rst

 =================

-COmparing the use of RNN and tradional (auto-regressive) methods to forecast Epidemic time-series
+Comparing the use of RNN and tradional (auto-regressive) methods to forecast Epidemic time-series Documentation is available `here <http://infodenguepredict.readthedocs.io>`

 Description